Ergodicity of the geodesic flow for groups with a contracting element: Introduction

 \begin{rema*} If $X$ is a geodesically complete, simply-connected manifold with negative sectional curvature, then $SX$ is homeomorphic to the unit tangent bundle of $X$.
 More generally, if $X$ is CAT(-1) then the map $\mathcal GX \to SX$ is a homeomorphism.
 This identification is known as the Hopf coordinates. \end{rema*}

 In our settings, the map $\mathcal GX \to SX$ need not be onto (not any two points in the boundary are joined by a geodesic) nor one-to-one (see \autoref{rem: not proper action}).
 Note also that $X$ is not assumed to be geodesically complete.
 Nevertheless it turns out that the flow $(\phi_t)$ on $SX/G$ is an efficient analogue of the geodesic flow on a hyperbolic manifold.
+In practice, the definition of the quotient space $SX/G$ requires some caution.
+Indeed, in general the action of $G$ on $SX$ is not properly discontinuous (see \autoref{rem: not proper action} and the discussion below).

-\paragraph{Bowen-Margulis measure.} Now that we have described the spaces, let us explain what measure we will consider.
+\paragraph{Bowen-Margulis measure.} Now that we have described the space, let us explain what measure we will consider.
 We follow a classical construction due to Patterson and Sullivan \cite{Patterson:1976hp,Sullivan:1979vs} which has been extended by Knieper in the CAT(0) setting \cite{Knieper:1998vj}.
 Fix a base point $o \in X$.
 In a previous work \cite{Coulon:2022tu} we built $G$-invariant, conformal densities $\nu = (\nu_x)_{x \in X}$ supported on $\partial X$ (see \autoref{sec: conformal densities}).
 First we form a $G$-invariant current $\mu$ on $\partial^2X$ which is absolutely continuous with respect to the product measure $\nu_o \otimes \nu_o$.
 Then we endow $SX$ with the measure $m = \mu \otimes ds$ where $ds$ is the Lebesgue measure on $\R$.
-Finally we consider the sub-$\sigma$-algebra $\mathfrak L_G$ which consists of all $G$-invariant Borel subsets and derive from $m$ a measure $m_G$ on $\mathfrak L_G$ which plays the role of the measure on the quotient space $SX/G$.
+Finally we consider the sub-$\sigma$-algebra $\mathfrak L_G$ which consists of all $G$-invariant Borel subsets.
+As we mentioned before, the action of $G$ on $SX$ is not necessarily properly discontinuous.
+However its restriction to a sufficiently large ``squeezing'' subset $S_0X$ is (see \autoref{def: squeezing}).
+We use this subspace to derive from $m$ a measure $m_G$ on $\mathfrak L_G$ which plays the role of the measure on the quotient space $SX/G$.
 The latter is our Bowen-Margulis measure.